dstadelman/fiji/README.md

 # fiji

-Options strategy backtest framework using *Cboe End-of-Day Option Quotes with Calcs*
+Fast, interactive, backtest, framework of options stratiegies in a command shell using *Cboe End-of-Day Option Quotes with Calcs*

-Framework supports underlying with four legs of options.
+Supports trades with short/long underlying with for four short/long option legs.

+Currently supported trades

+* Buy and Hold
+* Put (Short/Long)
+* Call (Short/Long)
+* Strangle (Short/Long)

-Fiji is tightly coupled with hibernate + MySQL 8 queries - a little gross, but speed of implementation was considered over "really nice code."
-Expect hibernate and MySQL 8 all over the code base!
+Fiji is tightly coupled with hibernate + MySQL 8 queries - as a software engineer, this is gross, but speed of implementation is priority over "really nice code."

 ## DISCLAIMER

 This isn't trading or investment advice.
 Please see LICENSE, especially the sections *Disclaimer of Warranty* and *Limitation of Liability*.

+There are probably errors in this code!
 As everything in life, take your time and start small.
+If something seems too good to be true, you're probably missing something.

-There is no Cboe data in this repository and it won't be given away.
-Cboe must be paid for their work.
-Please support folks that make good data available for such a small amount!
+There is no Cboe data in this repository and it won't be given away!

-## Assumptions

-A programmer has purchased some *Cboe End-of-Day Option Quotes with Calcs* data and would like to load this data into MySQL and run some options strategies *that they have programmed themselves* against it.

 ## Data

+Where to find data

 [Cboe End-of-Day Option Quotes with Calcs Specifications](https://datashop.cboe.com/documents/end_of_day_option_quotes_with_calcs_layout.pdf)

+Fiji has been tested with symbol "^RUT".

 ## References